roman-gardens/gre/content/province/Numidia/Thamugadi/house_of_the_planters.md

 -->

 ### Plans
 {{< figure src="../images/house_of_the_planters1.jpg" alt="Plan of the House of the Planters at Thamugadi; Timgad : une cité africaine sous l'Empire romain, p.
 88-92, Plan fig.40" title="Fig. 1: Plan of the House of the Planters.
-(Timgad : une cité africaine sous l'Empire romain, p.
-88-92, Plan fig.40)" >}}
+(Boeswillwald, E., Cagnat, R., Ballu, A., 1905, plan fig. 40)" >}}
 <!--
 {{< figure src="IMG_URL" alt="ALT_TEXT" title="CAPTION" >}}
 -->

 ### Images
-{{< figure src="../images/house_of_the_planters_drawing.jpeg" alt="Drawing by A Ballu of the courtyard of the House of the Planters at Thamugadi; rights statement" title="Fig. 2: Drawing by A Ballu of the courtyard of the House of the Planters (Rights statement)" >}}
+{{< figure src="../images/house_of_the_planters_drawing.jpeg" alt="Drawing of the courtyard of the House of the Planter; rights statement" title="Fig. 2: Drawing of the courtyard of the House of the Planter (Ballu, A., 1897,fig. 36)" >}}

 <!--{{< figure src="../images/#" alt="Photographic view of the courtyard of the House of the Planters (WFJ) at Thamugadi; rights statement" title="Fig. 3 Photographic view of the courtyard of the House of the Planters (WFJ).
 (Rights statement)" >}}
 -->